zhangjinde/sendfiled/README.md

 # File transfer operations

-* Send File: the server writes the contents of a file to an arbitrary, client-provided file descriptor.
+* **Send File**: the server writes the contents of a file to an arbitrary, client-provided file descriptor.

-* Read File: the server writes the contents of a file to a pipe connected to the client.
+* **Read File**: the server writes the contents of a file to a pipe connected to the client.

-* Send Open File: the server sends a previously-opened file to an arbitrary, client-provided file descriptor.
-This allows the client and server to synchronise on the point between the opening of the file (i.e., the provision of file metadata to the client) and the commencement of the transfer.
+* **Send Open File**: the server sends a previously-opened file to a client-provided file descriptor.
+This operation allows the client and server to synchronise at the point between the opening of the file and the commencement of the transfer (useful for sending headers containing file metadata).

 # Supported platforms